harvesthq/platform/README.md

 # Harvest Platform Documentation

-For a brief overview of the Harvest Platform and how it can be implemented, [watch the video introduction](http://www.youtube.com/watch?v=5_fVPnH7VBU).
+For a brief overview of the Harvest Platform and how it can be implemented, learn more [here](http://www.getharvest.com/platform) and
+[watch the video introduction](http://www.youtube.com/watch?v=5_fVPnH7VBU).

 ## FAQ